noelthomas28/2022Fall_projects/README.md

 ![alt text](https://github.com/noelthomas28/2022Fall_projects/blob/main/Trend.png "Number of data breaches in the US")

+We also used the __analyze_multi_column()__ function to aggregate by more than one category and analyze the results.
+Essentially, this function helps us study the highest contributing type or location of breach in this country for each state, and thereby show us which is the most common across all states.

 ### Hypothesis 1

 We expected data breaches to increase during the holiday season, which we subjectively defined as the last six weeks of